US home prices fell in January for the seventh-straight month - KTVZ

 After seasonal adjustment, the National Index posted a month-over-month decrease of 0.2%.

-“2023 began as 2022 had ended, with US home prices falling for the seventh consecutive month,” said Craig Lazzara, managing director at S&P DJI.
+“2023 began as 2022 had ended, with US home prices falling for the seventh consecutive month,” said Craig Lazzara, managing director at S&P Dow Jones Indices.

+But still, only 15 out of 20 cities in the index reported month-to-month declines.
+Prices in Atlanta and Chicago were flat from December, while Miami; Boston; Cleveland and Charlotte, North Carolina, had slight increases.

+Prices are still rising on a year-over-year basis.
+But the amount of that price growth has been getting smaller for the past several months.

 The-CNN-Wire